Kjarr/dots-george/README.md

 i3's borders are somewhat crucial.
 I'm not sure if other window managers allow for creating borders on the fly but 1 px border with this color #201723 is how I have my i3 conf setup.

+## Requirements

+Kitty (terminal emulator with gpu acceleration)
+Dunst
+Picom (aur/picom-ibhagwan-git or archcraft/picom-ibhagwan-git)
+Polybar
+Rofi
+Nerd Fonts Complete Mono (aur/nerd-fonts-complete-mono-glyphs) Required by polybar, feel free to change fonts, I just really like dejavu sans.

+edit: if requested I can upload colorscheme for alacritty as well or most/all terminals.

 ## overview
 ![image](https://github.com/LetsHaveKiddos/dots-george/blob/main/george/screens/reddit-screens/reddit-screen.png)